24 April 1980

 Special Operations Warrior Foundation (SOWF) began in 1980 as the Col. Arthur D. “Bull” Simons Scholarship Fund.
 The initial mission was to provide college educations for the seventeen children surviving the nine men killed or incapacitated at Desert One, the Iranian hostage rescue attempt.
 It was named in honor of the legendary Army Green Beret, Bull Simons, who repeatedly risked his life on rescue missions.

-SOWF Expands eligibility to include children of all Special Operations Personnel Fallen in Combat, lost in the Line of Duty, and children of all Medal of Honor Recipients
+SOWF Expands eligibility to include ensuring the surviving children of all Special Operations Personnel Fallen in Combat, lost in the Line of Duty, spouses of active duty Special Operations personnel, and the children of all Medal of Honor Recipients.

 Following creation of the United States Special Operations Command, and as casualties mounted from actions such as Operations “Urgent Fury” (Grenada), “Just Cause” (Panama), “Desert Storm” (Kuwait and Iraq) and “Restore Hope” (Somalia), the Bull Simons Fund gradually expanded its outreach program to include the children of all Special Operations Personnel fallen in combat.